 Another speaker was Capt.
 Benjamin Lubin, a Marine who has served in Iraq and Afghanistan.
 Capt.
 Lubin asked that Americans strive to honor the men and women of the armed forces by becoming, "informed and active citizens to understand the wars we are fighting."

 At LaVan & Neidenberg we work every day to get veterans the help they deserve.
-If you need help fighting for your rights as a veteran please contact an attorney at LaVan & Neidenberg today.
+If you need help fighting for your rights as a veteran please contact an representative at LaVan & Neidenberg today.